ianlessa/product-search/README.md

 $ composer install -vvv
 ```

-Before that, configure your server to point correctly to the directory of the repo.
+Then, configure your server to point correctly to the directory of the repo.
 After that, proceed to the database settings.

 ### Database Settings
 ###### [▲ Table of Contents](#table-of-contents)